coreinfrastructure/best-practices-badge/doc/security.md

   application is just looking for the presence or absence of certain data patterns, and never executes data from the project.

-### Memory-safe languages

-All of the custom code is written in memory-safe languages (Ruby and JavaScript), so the vulnerabilities of memory-unsafe languages (such as C and C++) cannot occur in the custom code.
-This also applies to most of the code in the directly depended libraries.
-Some lower-level components (e.g., the operating system kernel, database management system, encryption library, and some of the Ruby gems) do have C/C++, but these are widely used components where we have good reason to believe that developers are directly working to mitigate the problems from memory-unsafe languages.
-See the section below on supply chain (reuse) for more.

 ### Availability through scaleability

 Availability is, as always, especially challenging.